Home / Series / CinemaStix / Aired Order /

 Layer Cake (2004) is the seriously underrated pre-Bond Daniel Craig crime thriller by director Matthew Vaughn.
 Today we'll explore one of its best scenes... and one of its best cuts.

-• S2023E04 That moment you realize Tarantino only co-wrote pulp fiction
+• S2023E04 Writing Pulp Fiction: that moment you realize tarantino only co-wrote the movie

 • February 4, 2023